shafayetShafee/collapse-callout/README.md

 # Collapse-callout

-A very simple filter extension For Quarto that allows to set the Callout Blocks collapsibility from document yaml header.
-By specifying `true` or `false`, you can make the Callout blocks collapsed or keep them expanded by default.
+A very simple filter extension For Quarto that allows to make the Callout Blocks in your document collapsible from document yaml header.
+By specifying `true` or `false`, you can either make the Callout Blocks collapsed or keep them expanded by default.

-And Note that, callout blocks collapsibility works only for `html` format.
+And Note that, Callout blocks collapsibility works only for `html` format.

 ## Installing